districtr/districtr/docs/10spatialabilities/utils.md

 ### Suggestions
 - Functions `summarize(...)`, `dispatchToActions(...)` and `dec2hex(...)`
-are defined but not used anywhere
+are defined but not used anywhere.

 # #